-Rapid Routes form the "backbone" of Port Authority's overall system.
-Rapid services include all modes of transit which have at least 75% of route miles along a fixed guideway, and consist of:
+Rapid Routes form the "backbone" of PRT's overall system.
+Rapid services include all modes of transit which have at least 75% of route miles along a fixed guideway or in designated, transit-only lanes, and consist of:

-- Light Rail Transit (LRT, the "T") that operates around Downtown Pittsburgh and extends south - Bus Rapid Transit (BRT) routes that provide service on the East, West and South Busways - Any future service to be implemented considered as LRT or BRT
+- Light Rail Transit (LRT, the "T") that operates around Downtown Pittsburgh and extends south - Bus Rapid Transit (BRT) routes that provide service on the East, West and South Busways - Any future service to be implemented considered as LRT or BRT, or other modes in dedicated space, such as the planned Downtown-Uptown-Oakland BRT.